Strapped to a Bomb

 - In the Martial Law episode "Sammo Blammo", Sammo has a bomb strapped to his chest and it will explode if he stops moving.

-- Not sure if this counts since it's not a literal example, but "Series/Castle" has Beckett standing on a bomb with a pressure plate, which will explode if she gets off of it.
+- Not sure if this counts since it's not a literal example, but Castle has Beckett standing on a bomb with a pressure plate, which will explode if she gets off of it.

 - In The Professionals episode "Fugitive", Bodie is taken hostage and has a bomb strapped to him.

 - SCTV - a quasi-reality show called "Revenge" skillfully prepares and film acts of vengeance as viewer requests...but an angry guy shows up on set wired with explosives ranting about how earlier acts of the show have ruined his life.
 The show suffers a quick, untimely end.